-The session login/logout prototype available in library LOGINOUT can be used in CGI applications of your own.
+The session login/logout prototypes available in library LOGINOUT can be used in CGI applications of your own.

 However, you must not try to customize to your needs the contents of library LOGINOUT.